bugbeek/bugbeek/README.md

 I'm a **backend-first software engineer** with 6+ years of professional experience building scalable, fault-tolerant systems using **Python** and modern cloud-native stacks.

-From architecting microservices to deploying production-grade apps on AWS with seamless CI/CD pipelines — I thrive in solving challenging backend problems with clean, well-tested code.
+From architecting microservices to deploying production-grade apps on AWS with seamless CI/CD pipelines, I thrive in solving challenging backend problems with clean, well-tested code.

 ---